saviologo

 Steele was born in Leadville, Colorado.
 When she was quite young, her family moved to Albuquerque, where she grew up.
 Her father was a chef and her mother was in restaurant management.

 While she was in high school, she met a guy.
-They dated for a while and when she graduated, he convinced her to move to New Jersey, where they married a few years later.
+They dated for a while and when she graduated, he convinced her to move to New York, where they married a few years later.
 Steele attended Morris College, eventually receiving her degree in Business Administration.

-While attending college, Steele began working for a trade show display company and quickly moved up the ladder to become general manager of the New York and New Jersey operations.
+While attending college, Steele began working for a trade show display company and quickly moved up the ladder to become general manager of the New York and New York operations.
 After a few years, she changed her career and took an upper management position with a document filming company.
 She loved the opportunity and really got into the job, learning skills along the way.

 “The best way to learn a business is to work for a small company,” said Steele.
 “You can learn from the ground up.”
 It seemed that business skills came easy to her.
 After working there for a few years, she left and formed her own document imaging company.

-Steele lived in New Jersey for 12 years.
+Steele lived York for 12 years.
 When her marriage didn’t work out as she had anticipated, she sold her company and moved back to Albuquerque to be close to family and friends.
 Not one to sit around and do nothing, Steele began to think about which path she should take to start up a new business in the Southwest.
 Her intentions were to continue in her own business and not work for anyone else.

 Around the same time, she met Chic Kelty, who was running a successful pond distribution business, International Pond Supply.